opus1993/pubrepo/content/post/Rresources/index.md

 ----
 ## Machine Learning
-Mastery of the wide array of Machine Learning techniques for prediction and inference in real business contexts requires a broad and deep study.
+Mastery of the wide array of Machine Learning techniques in real business contexts requires a broad and deep study.
 Long-time engineers like me often make the mistake of skipping ahead to the Kaggle award winning algorithms and the CV buzzwords.
 We're smart.
 Just wing it, right? *This is a bad idea.*

 There is a running joke on Twitter that most resumes that list Natural Language Processing as a skill are *at-best* suggesting an awareness of regular expressions.
 To be blunt, the free materials available at this point are not sufficient to provide a proper foundation in the many risks and trade-offs, particularly with respect to each knowledge domain.
 For example, consider SARs COVID-19 and all of the epidemiological models and ramifications for policy decisions.
 Further, the leading edge of thinking in many ML areas is changing rapidly.